dialpad/dialtone-legacy/.github/CONTRIBUTING.md

 ## Commit message convention

-Dialtone use [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/) for the commit messages in the release branches: `production`, `staging`, `alpha` and `beta`.
+Dialtone uses [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/) for the commit messages in the release branches: `production`, `staging`, `alpha` and `beta`.
 Make sure every commit you want to include in the release notes is meeting this specification.

 ### Git hooks